Skyflower: Graceful, Weeping Shrub

 Should You Fertilize?

-Since skyflower did not evolve to grow in our desert southwest soil and is a prolific bloomer, it benefits from an application of fertilizer in the spring and in the fall.
+Since skyflower did not evolve to grow in our desert southwest soil and is a prolific bloomer, it benefits from an application of fertilizer in the spring and again in the fall.

 How to Prune